TRADITIONAL MOUNTAINEERING

 Stated again: With the belay device extended, attach a prussic loop to the tail of the rappel rope and then to your harness leg loop with a locking carabiner.

-There is a better solution than the pesky prussic!
-Use a 24" runner tied in a Franz Bachman friction knot on the extended tail of the rappel rope and secure it to the large leg loop of your harness with a large light locking carabiner.
+Also, there is a better alturnative than the pesky prussic loop!
+Use a 24" runner, tied in a Franz Bachman friction knot, on the extended tail of the rappel rope and secure it to the large leg loop of your harness with a large light locking carabiner.

-Mountaineering is about the mitigation of risk with knowledge, great gear and experience.
+"Traditional Mountaineering is about the mitigation of inherent risk with training, technical gear and knowledge gained from the experiences of others who have gone before." -Robert Speik

 WARNING - *DISCLAIMER!*